SAP-samples/successfactors-extension-calculate-employee-seniority/11-MockSfsfDeployment/Readme.md

     ![mock-sfsf9](./images/mocksfsf9.png)

 > **Note:** This namespace will only be available after deploying the seniority calculator application.
+It can also be fetched from **em.json** of the seniority calculator application.
 #### Creating a destination in SAP BTP cockpit
 1. Login to SAP BTP cockpit and navigate to **Connectivity > Destinations** in the navigation pane.
   ![Mock-sfsf](./images/mocksfsf5.png)